doi-foundation/doi-website/content/the-identifier/resources/doi-in-the-news.md

 ### [Digital Object Identifier (DOI®) System](/resources/DOI_article_ELIS3.pdf)

 Paskin, Norman, Encyclopedia of Library and Information Sciences, 3rd Edition, 1:1, pp. 1586—1592, (2010), ISBN: 978-0-8493-9712-7.
 (Note: This article may be used for research, teaching and private study purposes; it is reproduced on this site with permission of the publisher but may not be distributed further.
-[Go here for full public access to the article](https://doi.org/10.1108/09504121111102976)] https://doi.org/10.1108/09504121111102976
+[Go here for full access to the article](https://doi.org/10.1108/09504121111102976) https://doi.org/10.1108/09504121111102976